xeor/dockerfiles/etherpad/README.md

-* NOT DONE! *

 # info
 * Centos6 as base
 * runs etherpad-lite
-* output goes to port 80
+* Asumes some settings..
+Take a look at settings.json, and fork this repo if you want something else.
+Its really just made quick and dirty for a local project :)
-* run with: docker run -i -t --link some-postgres:postgresql -e "TITLE=web title" -e "ADMIN_PW?=apassword" xeor/etherpad bash
+* run: docker run -d --link postgres:postgresql -e "TITLE=web title" -e "ADMIN_PW=pass" -e "DEFAULT_PAD_TEXT=start writing" -p 80:8080 xeor/etherpad

-# todo
-* Run "/etherpad-lite/bin/installDeps.sh" or something at buildtime to fix initial
-* External db, set settings(dbType) to "postgres"
-* Settings (title, port, defaultPadText, abiword, trustProxy,
-* Non-root user
-* abiword
-* checkout plugins and hooks
-* default admin user, so we can access /admin